WUR transdisciplinary community day 2026

 The goal of this interactive day is knowledge exchange and community building around inter- transdisciplinary, and transformative approaches.
 This year’s theme is Navigating Complexity, Sparking Change.

-The sessions are being finalized, but please see the session information and preliminary programme below.
+Please see the session information and programme below.

 Do you want to be part of this inspiring day?
 Then don’t forget to register!